 Head of Humanities Penryn, Senior Lecturer

-I am a social historian of modern Britain.
-My research explores the changing relationship between society, nature and the environment in twentieth-century Britain, and the expression of this relationship in culture and politics.
-I use a range of methodological approaches to these issues, including the use of oral history.
-Much of my work tries to blend empirical historical practice and social theory.
+I am a social and environmental historian of modern Britain.
+My research explores the changing relationship between society and the environment in modern Britain.
+I am particularly interested how this relationship is expressed in culture and politics.
+I use a range of methodological and theoretical approaches to these issues, including oral history.
+My work tries to blend empirical historical practice and social theory.

-My current research is grappling with the problem of how the environment relates to everyday life.
-My previous research has studied urban change and popular politics in nineteenth-century London, and the historical political ecology of waste as both a material and an ideological issue in modernity.
+My current research project grapples with the problem of the environment and everyday life.
+Previous projects have studied urban change and popular politics in nineteenth-century London, and the historical political ecology of waste as both material and ideological problem in modernity.

 I am presently Head of the Discipline of Humanites at the Penryn Campus.

 My research explores social and cultural history of attitudes towards the environment in modern Britain.
 This includes popular or everyday attitudes towards the environment, science, technology and the state.
 I am also interested in the wider cultural aspects of environmental 'ideology', particularly as this is formed and transmitted in popular cultural forms such as the adventure novel.

 - 'Time, Memory and Environmental Activism', University of Paris-Sorbonne, 2017

 - 'The Oral History of the Torrey Canyon Disaster', University of Valencia, 2016